StudyClubForSplunk/conf23/Part1_Installing_Splunk.md

 sudo systemctl enable disable-thp
 ```

+### NOTE: You “technically” don’t have to reboot Linux.
+However, to ensure Splunk comes back up properly after an outage, it is a good step to take for a Splunk Enterprise installation.
+This should be a new instance with nothing else running on it, so it should not be impactful as it has yet to enter production.
+### Reboot linux instance
 ```
 sudo reboot
 ```

-### NOTE: You “technically” don’t have to reboot Linux.
-However, to ensure Splunk comes back up properly after an outage, it is a good step to take for a Splunk Enterprise installation.
-This should be a new instance with nothing else running on it, so it should not be impactful as it has yet to enter production.

 ## Check Your Install Post Reboot
 After reboot checklist